gavinnn101/fishing_assistant/README.md

 * Bot Management: 🟠
 * * Users will be able to login to <gavinnn.com/bot> and control all of their bots from the webpanel.
 This way you can start/stop your bots from anywhere.
 * * * See screenshot from this other bot for a rough example: https://raw.githubusercontent.com/julianperrott/WowClassicGrindBot/master/images/Screenshot.png
-* * 🔴 You will be able to start and stop the bots at any time
+* * 🔴 Start and stop any of your bots at any time.
 * * 🔴 See real-time stats for each individual bot (run time, gold earned, fish caught, etc)
 * * 🔴 See real-time screenshots for each individual bot
 * * 🔴 See real-time logs for each individual bot